A Newton Aycliffe transport company was in pole position to help the Great Yorkshire Show go ahead this week.

 “These new logs replace the existing poles which had come to the end of their useful lives and will now stay in place to be part of the Great Yorkshire Show for a number of years.”

-The Dawnay Estates are owned by the 12th Viscount Downe who have a strong connection with growing trees, not particularly as part of the Forest, but with producing semi-mature trees, hedging and shrubs as part of their business; Wykeham Mature Plants.
+The Dawnay Estates are owned by the 12th Viscount Downe who has a strong connection with growing trees, not particularly as part of the Forest, but with producing semi-mature trees, hedging and shrubs as part of their business; Wykeham Mature Plants.